You are happy to get some new toys for your newly adopted dog, but only to find them shredded by your pet the day after.

 Is it because he has any allergies to these toys that make him uncomfortable?
-Or is there more to that?
+Or he simply does not like toys or is there more to that?

 Your dog is shredding toys because he is feeling so bored and there is nothing to keep him occupied.
 High prey drive makes him restless.
 He thinks there is a “treasure” hidden in the toys.
 It’s a learned behavior that he had picked up from shelter.
 He is trying to ease his teething pain.
 You have given him the “wrong” toys.

 Boredom is the primary factor that causes a dog to misbehave and act unexpectedly.